soundpress/RulesOfNYC/docs/c35/index.rst

 (d) Candidates may present evidence to the Board demonstrating the date a special election was first reasonably anticipated.

 (e) Public funds.
-To receive public matching funds, candidates in a special election must meet the same threshold and eligibility requirements as candidates in a primary or general election.
-A candidate in a special election must respond to an invalid matching claims report no later than the deadline set by the Board.
+To receive public matching funds, candidates in a special election must meet the same threshold and eligibility requirements as candidates in a primary or general election; provided, however, that the threshold dollar amount of summed matchable contributions shall be halved in a special election for mayor, public advocate, or comptroller.
+A candidate in a special election shall respond to an invalid matching claims report no later than the deadline set by the Board.
+The Board shall schedule at least three payment dates in the 30 days prior to a special election.

 (f) Bank account.
 Candidates must use a special election account.